Inflammatory bowel disease - ulcerative colitis; Colitis - ulcerative

 Some people have allergic reactions to these drugs.

 These drugs may increase the risk for infections, including tuberculosis and reactivation of hepatitis B. People need to be tested for these infections before starting treatment.
 Your health care provider should monitor you for any signs of viral, bacterial, or fungal infection.
-People who take biologic drugs should also receive regular tests for signs of liver problems.
+People who take biologic drugs should also receive regular tests for signs of problems.
 You will need frequent blood tests.

 The anti-TNF drugs (infliximab, adalimumab) can increase the risk for lymphomas and leukemia cancers.
-However, evidence suggests that the risk is relatively rare.
+However, evidence suggests that the risk is relatively small.
 The benefits of these drugs appear to outweigh the risks for cancer.

 Vendolizumab may possibly increase the risk for a rare neurological condition called progressive multifocal leukoencephalopathy (PML), which can lead to death or severe disability.
-It is too early to tell.
-Vendolizumab was approved in 2014 and is the newest drug for ulcerative colitis.

 Proctocolectomy and Ileoanal Anastomosis